edi3/edi3.github.io/pages/community.md

 ## Provide your Feedback

-If you have an improvement suggestion or just spot a typo that we should fix then you can either just raise a ticket in the relevasnt repository (every specification home page has an ```issue list``` link).
-Or, if you are a little more experienced with github, you can [fork the repository](https://help.github.com/en/articles/fork-a-repo), make you proposed changes, and send us a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork.
+If you have an improvement suggestion or just spot a typo that we should fix then you can either just raise a ticket in the relevasnt repository (every specification home page has an "issues list" link).
+Or, if you are a little more experienced with github, you can [fork the repository](https://help.github.com/en/articles/fork-a-repo), make you proposed changes, and send us a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).
 You need your own personal Github account to do that - but it's easy and free to create one.

 ## Help with Development